BryanSchuetz/dai/working-dai/contracting-vehicles.md

 ---
 title: Contracting Vehicles
 layout: node
+summary: DAI holds umbrella contracts from various clients through which development programs can be funded and administered.
 ---

 DAI holds umbrella contracts from various clients through which development programs can be funded and administered.
 Our current portfolio includes: